 2. Spicy food should be avoided after C-section delivery

+Eating bland food is generally recommended after a c-section delivery.
 Regardless of how much you crave spicy food, it is always better to abstain from heavily spiced food after a c-section.
 Spicy food can cause many digestive issues like bloating which could increase the pain in the incision area.

 Plus, you are breastfeeding your infant as well.
+The spices may make your infant not like the flavor of breastmilk.

 3. Carbonated drinks

-4. Jack fruit to be avoided after Cesarean delivery
+4. Jackfruit to be avoided after Cesarean delivery

-5. Food that can cause gas
+5. Avoid foods that can cause gas

-This is because all these food items are gas generating and can too much flatulence in the new mother.
+This is because all these food items are gas generating and can cause too much flatulence in the new mother.
 Passing gas after a c-section can be pretty painful.
 Therefore, it is better to restrict or avoid its intake for the first 40 days.

 None of it is good enough to be a part of your diet after cesarean delivery as it can disturb the stomach lining and create various gastric issues.